newlinedeveloper/Docker-networking/README.md

 - **Segment and Isolate Networks:**

     Utilize Docker's built-in network segmentation to isolate services from each other.
 Design your network topologies to minimize exposure.

-Feel free to integrate these commands and samples into your blog as you see fit, and adjust them according to your specific use cases and examples.